ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/dns.md

 # Optional: DNS lookup to test subdomain redirection to your root domain
 you@dev$ dig bar.mylaravelproject.com

-# A succesful lookup will include an ANSWER section with a CNAME record with
+# A successful lookup will include an ANSWER section with a CNAME record with
 # your app's root domain.
 ;; ANSWER SECTION:
 bar.mylaravelproject.app.
 600 IN CNAME mylaravelproject.com.